This is the place where Mold Busters will be announcing the winners of our Essay-Writing Scholarship!

 Congratulations, Maegan Ong!
 A student at the University of Ottawa, Maegan truly blew us away with her article about Volatile Organic Compounds (VOCs).
 It demonstrates outstanding knowledge and highlights one of the most prevalent indoor air hazards.
 You can read her essay about VOCs here.

 Maegan will receive a $1000 prize, which she can put toward tuition or any other school expenses.
 And in keeping with our goal of raising awareness, Mold Busters will also promote her article on our website and through our social media platforms.

 We are happy to announce that the winner of the winter 2018 writing contest is Renay Cormier from Carleton University.
 Congratulations Renay!

-To prove that they are not interested only in theoretical aspects of this problem, we asked our contestants to discuss some remediation techniques that they considered to be effective and also offer practical tips to prevent or solve this issue.
+To prove that they were not interested only in theoretical aspects of this problem, we asked the contestants to discuss effective remediation techniques and to offer up practical tips that could prevent or solve this issue.